-Join Dave Schultze for an in-depth discussion in this video Dave's camera settings and strategies, part of Rendering Fundamentals with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Dave's camera settings and strategies, part of Rhino and V-Ray: Rendering.

 In this video, I will share some of my favorite camera settings and strategies.
 These simple adjustments can make a huge, difference in your renderings.
 Since we've previously covered the physical camera, let's start there and open the V-ray options.
 On my V-Ray toolbar, click over options, and here is the camera section.
 Now we're using the physical camera, so it's important that you have the exposure box checked, otherwise this camera is pretty much useless.
 Also I'm going to be doing most of my adjustments on shutter speed.